miragecraft/keymason/README.md

 ### Big Enter (Big Ass Enter)

-Big (ass) enter can be created using the `big-enter` class and the following element structure:
+Big (ass) enter can be created using the `.big-enter` class and the following element structure:
 ```
 <k-cap class="big-enter">
 	<k-cap>